 Submission of applications

-Applications, written in English using the SAMS application form, must be sent to the local MD-PhD commission at which the applicant is or intends to be matriculated as doctoral student.
-Contact details of the local commissions associated with the national grants program can be found here: Local MD-PhD Commissions.
+Applications, written in English using the SAMS application form (will be updated), must be sent to the local MD-PhD commission at which the applicant is or intends to be matriculated as doctoral student.
+Contact details of the local commissions associated with the National Grants Program can be found here: Local MD-PhD Commissions.

 Funders involved in the program

 Théodore Ott Fund (SAMS)

 Zinkernagel Research Foundation (FSZ)

 The Swiss School of Public Health provides ideational support to the national grants program.

 The SNSF, co-owner of the program with the SAMS, has announced its withdrawal as of 2025 to focus its portfolio on the postdoctoral level.
 The SAMS very much regrets this decision.